 Crises and emergencies

-Since its founding, JRS has always been with the people affected by ongoing crises or emergencies, wherever in the world they may be.
+Since its foundation, JRS has always been at the side of people affected by crises and emergencies, wherever in the world they may be.

-Here are some of the crises and emergencies affecting the people we accompany:
+Some of the crises and emergencies to which we are responding

 Sudan